Oz (TV series): Soundtrack

 Avatar Records released a soundtrack containing East Coast, West Coast, and Southern hip hop on January 9, 2001.
 It peaked at #1 on the Billboard Soundtrack Charts, #42 on the Billboard 200, and #8 on the Top R&B/Hip-Hop Albums.
 The soundtrack featured the song "Behind the Walls" recorded by Kurupt & Nate Dogg.

+Sequel film

+On May 1, 2024, the 16-minute short film Zo was released on YouTube.
+Set over 20 years after the series' end, it portrays a tense phone conversation between Tobias Beecher and Ryan O'Reily, both now out of prison for different reasons.
+The film stars Lee Tergesen and Dean Winters (reprising their roles from the series) and was written by longtime Oz showrunner Tom Fontana.